Course Catalog: English Courses

 Writing Minor Capstone

 Builds upon foundational understanding of the conventions of creative writing.
-The primary focus is on developing authorial voice and artistic sensibility, but it will also depend on critical readings of established authors.
-Prerequisite: Completion of the WLCE, ENG 121(formerly ENG 111) and at least two other Writing Minor courses.
-Advanced
+Focuses on developing authorial voice and artistic sensibility, but it will also depend on critical readings of established authors.
+Prerequisite: Completion of the WLCE, ENG 121and at least two other Writing Minor courses.
+Advanced.

 Reading and Writing Seminar